- cyproterone acetate

 • Presence or history of cerebrovascular accident

-• The presence of a severe of multiple risk factor(s) for venous or arterial thrombosis may also constitute a contraindication (see section 4.4.) such as :
+• The presence of a severe or multiple risk factor(s) for venous or arterial thrombosis (see section 4.4.) such as :

 - Diabetes mellitus with vascular symptoms